theory (physics), model (physics)

 The idea of the path integral famously goes back to Richard Feynman, who motivated the idea in quantum mechanics.
 In that context the notion can typically be made precise and shown to be equivalent to various other quantization prescriptions.

-The central impact of the idea of the path integral however is in its application to quantum field theory, where it is often taken in the physics literatire as the definition of what the quantum field theory encoded by an action functional should be, disregarding the fact that in these contexts it is typically quite unclear what the path integral actually means, precisely.
+The central impact of the idea of the path integral however is in its application to quantum field theory, where it is often taken in the physics literature as the definition of what the quantum field theory encoded by an action functional should be, disregarding the fact that in these contexts it is typically quite unclear what the path integral actually means, precisely.

-Notably the Feynman perturbation series summing over Feynman graphs? is motivated as one way to make sense of the path integral in quantum field theory and in practice usually serves as a definition of the perturbative path integral.
+Notably the Feynman perturbation series summing over Feynman graphs is motivated as one way to make sense of the path integral in quantum field theory and in practice usually serves as a definition of the perturbative path integral.

 The Schrödinger equation says that the rate at which the phase of an energy eigenvector rotates is proportional to its energy: